DCMLab/bach_chorales/README.md

 They have been converted to MuseScore 3.6.2 format and parsed using the [ms3](https://ms3.readthedocs.io/) Python library.
 Unfortunately, the conversion has resulted in many incorrect accidentals and the MuseScore files would require full correction.
-One way to do so would be by comparing pitch class vectors against those from one of the other available chorale dataset.
+One way to do so would be by comparing pitch class vectors against those from one of the other available chorale datasets.

 ## Version history